productive-codebases/build-variants/README.md

     // .compoundVariants('types', props.types || [], {
     //   ...
     // })

-    // You can conditionate any CSS or variant definition by using `if()` block.
-    .if(
-      // Implement the predicate function here to have a pink color in your button true    // OR `props.variants?.include('fancy') === true,
-      builder => {
-        return builder
-          .css({
-            color: 'pink'
-          })

-          // The nice trick with `if` is that this variant can be automatically
-          // "skipped" in compound variants if
-          .variant('_color', props._color || 'default', {
-             // ...
-          }

-          .end()
-      }
-    }

-    // The nice trick with `if` is that variants will be automatically "skipped"
-    // from compound variants when being disabled.
-    // So your compount variants dont need to have any logic to apply or not
-    // internal variants, you can conditionnate them outside the composition.
-    .if(
-      false,
-      builder => {
-        return builder
-          .variant('_color', props._color || 'default', {
-             // ...
-          }

-          .end()
-      }
-    }

     // If you have some issues and unexpected CSS applied, you may want debug things
     // so you can use `debug()` function that will log props, variants, CSS parts and